 All those goods consume a considerable amount of chemicals, trees, and energy in their production which is a waste of resources for accessories that aren’t necessary for the wellbeing of your furry friend.

 Another imperative that comes from the pet industry are delicacies for your canine companion.
-According to Superior Papers findings, most treats available in the market are loaded with preservatives and animal byproducts.
+Most treats available in the market are loaded with preservatives and animal byproducts.
 Besides, the packaging waste contributes considerably to your dog’s environmental footprint.

 Therefore, why regularly buy new goodies when you can make them in your kitchen?
 There are many recipes for homemade treats rich in nutrients and healthy ingredients that will most certainly make your little friend happy.